Raz-Dahan/NASA-argocd-pipeline/README.md

    - `PROJECT_ID`: Your GCP project ID.
    - `BUCKET_NAME`: Name of the GCP bucket to store Helm packages.
    - `HELM_PACKAGE`: Helm package file name.
-   - `TAG`: Tag for Docker image and Helm chart version.
+   - `TAG`: Tag for Docker image and Helm chart version coming from `versionung.sh`.

 3. That's it!
 Push your code changes to the `main` branch to trigger the workflow.